KolanHarsha/Advanced_Stock_Prediction_Using_FinBERT_And_Semantic-Search/README.md

 # Advanced_Stock_Prediction_Using_FinBERT_And_Semantic-Search

 ## **Objective**
-The aim of this project is to create a machine learning model capable of predicting future stock movements in terms of percentage change using unstructured financial news headlines.
+The aim of this project is to utilize large language models for predicting future stock movements in terms of percentage change using unstructured financial news headlines.
 The model employed is a basic linear regression.
 However, linear regression models require numerical input, so the text data must be converted into embeddings.
 For this purpose, we use FinBERT from Hugging Face Transformers.
 FinBERT is a specialized version of BERT (Bidirectional Encoder Representations from Transformers), a well-known machine learning model developed by Google for natural language processing (NLP).
 FinBERT is specifically designed for analyzing financial text.

 ## **Dataset**
 The "Dataset" folder includes a Google Drive link to the dataset used in this project.
 The file "analyst_ratings_processed.csv" contains stock news headlines from 2009 to 2020 for over 6,000 stocks.
 Further details about this file can be found on Kaggle.